Sunlighter/CanonicalTypes/README.md

 followed by a ``Datum`` value, followed by ``,``.
 The trailing comma may be omitted from the last key-value pair.

-The result of a duplicate key is undefined.
 The data model allows only one value per key.
+If a key is duplicated, one of the values provided for that key will be selected in a manner which is implementation-defined.

 ## Mutable Box
 (Coming soon)